 Netherlands - Fixed Broadband Market - Statistics and Analyses

 The Netherlands has one of the highest broadband penetration rates in the world, the result of large-scale government and municipal investment in broadband infrastructure.
 The country has comprehensive DSL and cable networks, with operators having invested in technology upgrades to improve data speeds.
-KPN has launched vectoring VDSL and ‘Vplus’ technologies while VodafoneZiggo, a joint venture formed in December 2016, continues to upgrade its networks and since late 2018 has trialled DOCSIS3.1 technology with a view to deploying services based on the new standard across its network during 2019.
+KPN has launched vectoring VDSL and ‘Vplus’ technologies while VodafoneZiggo, a joint venture formed in December 2016, continues to upgrade its networks with the deployment of DOCSIS3.1 technology.

 The market share held by DSL, once the dominant platform, has fallen consistently for several years as customers migrate to faster cable and fibre-based networks.
-By the end of 2018 fibre is expected to account for about 20% of all fixed-line broadband connections.
+By early 2019 fibre accounted for more than 17% of all fixed-line broadband connections.

-Although there are a number of smaller cable broadband providers, the sector is dominated by VodafoneZiggo, which controls 90% of the cable broadband and cable TV markets.
+Although there are several smaller cable broadband providers, the sector is dominated by VodafoneZiggo, which controls 90% of the cable broadband and cable TV markets.

 This report profiles the Dutch fixed and wireless broadband markets, providing statistics and analyses on technologies including ADSL2+, vectoring VDSL, FttP, powerline broadband, wireless broadband, Wi-Fi and internet via satellite.
 It also provides details of regulatory measures affecting network access, as well as subscriber forecasts.